 This is me now - click here!
 I am the #1 Jazz Artist in Korea on Reverbnation!

 My passion for singing, and struggle with my own voice, have led me to over a dozen voice instructors--including Roberta Davis (Berklee School of Music) and Dr. Oren Brown (Juilliard), researching various methods--including Seth Riggs' Speech Level Singing and Dr. Morton Cooper's ("The Voice Doctor"), various holistic health workers, and 20 years of voice coaching.

-Because of all this research and experience, I have been recognized as a voice expert by eHow.com, EzineArticles.com, VocalDisorders.org (formerly VoiceMatters.net), TRCB.com, TheModernVocalistWorld.com, StarTribune.com, Asian American Press, and the Pioneer Press.
+Because of all this research and experience, I have been recognized as a voice expert by eHow.com, EzineArticles.com, VocalDisorders.org (formerly VoiceMatters.net), TRCB.com, TheModernVocalistWorld.com, StarTribune.com, and Asian American Press.
 Additionally, I am an international member of the Voice and Speech Trainers Association.

 I love to share what I've learned, and have inspired over 500 students to improve their voices!
 I have helped absolute beginners to untrained pro singers, speakers and actors, from students age 8 to 80 since 1997.
 I started singing professionally in 1993, and have explored all kinds of voice solutions since 1989.

 Born in Seoul, Korea, I grew up with my hard-working, health-conscious immigrant family in California, Texas, and Minnesota, got my Jazz Studies degree in Vocal Performance at Cornell College in Iowa, and also lived in Nashville, Tennessee.
 I now enjoy living back in Seoul, South Korea, and I've been fortunate to travel and perform in the US, South Korea, Europe, Southeast Asia, Central America, and Brazil.